ZeratuuLL/azureml-previews/previews/automl-dnn-nlp/README.md

 When used for text data specifically, the new `text-classification` scenario would leverage an end-to-end deep learning model (which we’re continuously working towards improving) for the task; whereas the existing AutoML `classification` scenario may leverage BERT as a featurizer (for certain datasets where it realizes that BERT would outperform more classical text featurizers), in combination with other learners for classification.

-### Why it's better on text datasets
+### Difference from our BERT featurizer

-Previously AutoML's support for text data in regression, classification and forecasting tasks are only featurization.
-It applies various featurizations to text data, such as tf-idf, LSTM or BERT, and transform text data into high-dimentional vectors.
-Here the featurizers are **fixed**, which means no matter what your dataset is and task is, the same piece of text will always create the same vector.
-These vectors are then merged with other data and model training is done with this fixed, merged tabular dataset.
+BERT is also available as a featurizer in AutoML's classification task.
+There are other featurizers for text as well, such as tf-idf, LSTM or BERT, and transform text data into high-dimentional vectors.
+Here the training is not end to end: BERT's weights will first be finetuned, and the output embeddings will be used as fixed features to train the classifier.
+No matter which machine learning model is used, the embeddings from BERT will remain the same.

-For AutoML DNN NLP, we use the BERT that is **no longer fixed**.
-We boost BERT's performance on your specific dataset and task with end-to-end deep learning, which we call finetuning.
-With our new offering, BERT will update its weighted to adjust to your dataset and task.
-After finetuning, the same piece of text can be transformed into different vectors.
-The vectors will store more dataset and task related information.
-This will in general give you a clear improvement for the model's ability to deal with text data, and do your task with higher quality.
+For AutoML NLP, we apply end-to-end deep learning on the dataset, which is known as finetuning.
+With our new offering, BERT will update its weightes along with the weights of the classifier.
+So not only the embeddings are tuned, but they are also tuned with the later classifier to get better performance on the dataset.

 ## Installation and set up

 * Azure subscription.
 If you don't have an Azure subscription, , sign up to try the [free or paid version of Azure Machine Learning](https://azure.microsoft.com/free/) today.
 * A Workspace with GPUs available.
 Please check [this page](https://docs.microsoft.com/en-us/azure/virtual-machines/sizes-gpu) for more details of GPU instances provided by Azure
 * In order to utilize this new feature with our SDK, please follow the setup instruction on [this page](https://github.com/ZeratuuLL/azureml-examples/tree/main/python-sdk/tutorials/automl-with-azureml).
-That would be enough to start AutoML DNN-NLP runs with jupyter notebook.
-If you would like to explore more about our DNN-NLP module, you can do ``` pip install azureml-automl-dnn-nlp ```
+That would be enough to start AutoML NLP runs with jupyter notebook.
+If you would like to explore more about our module, you can do ``` pip install azureml-automl-dnn-nlp ```

 ## Getting started

 ### Quick Start
-For a quick start with a live notebook, please refer to [this example notebook](https://github.com/ZeratuuLL/azureml-examples/tree/lifengwei/multiclass-notebook/python-sdk/tutorials/automl-with-azureml/automl-dnn-nlp) for a complete AutoML DNN-NLP run for multi-class scenario.
+For a quick start with a live notebook, please refer to [this example notebook](https://github.com/ZeratuuLL/azureml-examples/tree/lifengwei/multiclass-notebook/python-sdk/tutorials/automl-with-azureml/automl-dnn-nlp) for a complete AutoML NLP run for multi-class scenario.
 You can also learn how to run multi-label and NER tasks with code snippets example and sample data.

 ### General procedure
-For the general procedure of setting AutoML DNN-NLP run, all three scenarios share similar steps:
+For the general procedure of setting AutoML NLP run, all three scenarios share similar steps:
 1. Retrieve workspace and create/choose compute instance.
 2. Prepare and register datasets.
 3. Set `AutoMLConfig` accordingly.